MichalMatu/Readme_generator/README.md

 ## Usage
-1. To use the Readme Generator, simply follow the prompts and enter the necessary information.
+To use the Readme Generator, simply follow the prompts and enter the necessary information.
 The Readme Generator will then generate a comprehensive and concise Readme.md file for your project.
-2. Provide license information
-3. The Readme Generator is open source and released under the MIT License.
-4. Provide contributing information
-5. Contributions to the Readme Generator are welcome.
-Please submit any feature requests or bug reports to the GitHub repository.
-6. Provide test information
-7. The Readme Generator has been tested using the Jest testing framework.
-8. Provide contact information

 ## License